google/comprehensive-rust/src/std-types/result.md

     `unwrap()` or `expect()` can be called, and this is a signal of the developer intent too.
   * `Result` documentation is a recommended read.
 Not during the course, but it is worth mentioning.
     It contains a lot of convenience methods and functions that help functional-style programming.
+* `Result` is the standard type to implement error handling as we will see on Day 3.

 </details>